Who is a breast cancer survivor?

 - Move your routine care back to your main care provider so you can get screenings, flu shots, and other care

-- Make sure you stay in touch with your health care providers as needed
+- Stay in touch with your health care team as needed

-- Check for a second cancer (a second new cancer) or recurring cancer (cancer that comes back after treatment)
+- Identify signs of a potential second cancer or recurring cancer (cancer that comes back after treatment)

 - Find support after cancer care